dpotop/mlir-lus-public/README.md

 Further reading: [H. Pompougnac, U. Beaugnon, A. Cohen, D. Potop - From SSA to Synchronous Concurrency and Back](https://hal.inria.fr/hal-03043623/document)

-# Tool overview and structure of the repository
+# Structure of the repository

 The repository comprises 3 main folders:
 * **mlir-lus** contains the implementation of the lus and sync dialects, and of the command-line **mlirlus*** tool allowing compilation of specifications based on these dialects.